 Following these steps can help protect your home from exterior water damage.
 If water does happen to sneak into your home, make sure to have SERVPRO of Hammond on speed dial 985-542-7388.
 We’ll be there to make it “Like it never even happened.”

-Flooding and water damage events at Tangipahoa commercial properties are often complex with numerous issues that require a knowledgeable and flexible response.
-Whether we’re dealing with a relatively small water cleanup scenario or a large scale event, we work quickly to assess each unique situation and isolate the damaged area.
+Flooding and water damage events at Tangipahoa commercial properties are often complex, with numerous issues that require a knowledgeable and flexible response.
+Whether we’re dealing with a relatively small water cleanup scenario or a large-scale event, we quickly assess each unique situation and isolate the damaged area.
 In many instances, normal operations can continue in a temporary space while we restore your facility.

 Restoring Commercial Properties Presents Unique Challenges

 Our professionals are trained to be mindful of legal and environmental concerns and strive to fully restore the damaged area while working within your budgetary constraints.
 We understand that every hour spent cleaning up is an hour of lost revenue and productivity.
 So when an emergency arises in your business, give us a call, and we’ll be there fast with the help you need.